Edwards sparks Towns-less T-wolves, 109-101 over Grizzlies - WHIZ News

 MINNEAPOLIS (AP) — Anthony Edwards had 29 points, five steals and three blocks to lead Minnesota to a 109-101 victory over the Memphis Grizzlies on Wednesday night in the first game of an extended absence for injured Timberwolves star Karl-Anthony Towns.

+“When he plays with great energy, it pulsates through our guys,” coach Chris Finch said.

-Jaylen Nowell added 24 points off the bench and D’Angelo Russell had 15 points and 10 assists for the Timberwolves, who forced a season-high 27 turnovers by the Grizzlies and snapped a three-game losing streak despite being outrebounded 59-29 in this sloppy but spirited matchup.
+Jaylen Nowell added a season-high 24 points and D’Angelo Russell had 15 points and 10 assists for the Timberwolves, who forced a season-high 27 turnovers by the Grizzlies and snapped a three-game losing streak despite being outrebounded 59-29 in this sloppy but spirited matchup that included seven technical fouls.

+“That’s why we’re a team,” said Edwards, who had 17 points in the fourth quarter after a scoreless third and one point in the second.
+“We’ve got guys who are going to step up and play their roles.”

-Grizzlies rookie David Roddy, who finished 13 points and five rebounds in his native city, hit a pair of 3-pointers and a short jumper on three consecutive possessions midway through the fourth quarter.
-Then Edwards sprang to life with a tiebreaking 3-pointer and a block on Brandon Clarke’s layup that sparked a break he finished with a one-handed slam and a 90-85 lead.
+Grizzlies rookie David Roddy, who finished 13 points and five rebounds in his native city, had eight points over three consecutive possessions midway through the fourth quarter.
+Then Edwards sprang to life with a tiebreaking 3-pointer and a block on Brandon Clarke’s layup that sparked a break he finished with a one-handed slam for a 90-85 lead.

+“He tries to get going at anytime,” Jackson said.
+“We just let him get a little too comfortable.”

 Edwards and Brooks each picked up a technical foul for jawing at each other with 3:13 left after Edwards felt contact to his face while Brooks was defending him.
-Then Edwards made two drives on Brooks for hard-fought layups and fed a lob to Rudy Gobert for a dunk to delight a crowd that hasn’t had much to be excited about lately.
+Then Edwards made two drives on Brooks for hard-fought layups and lobbed a pass to Rudy Gobert for a dunk to delight a crowd that hasn’t had much to be excited about lately.

+“It could be one of his most complete games he’s played since I’ve been with him, very facet,” Finch said.
+“He made the big plays.
+He made the little plays.
+He played all the way through the game.”

 The Grizzlies made their first visit to Minnesota since they closed out the first-round matchup last spring in Game 6 with their third rally of the series from a double-digit fourth-quarter deficit.
 Morant, who was coming off a triple-double in a win at New York, had seven turnovers.